This page was last updated on August 20th 2021.

 - enforce our terms, conditions and policies;

-As it is in our legitimate interests to be responsive to you and to ensure the proper functioning of our products and organisation, we use your information to:
+It is in our legitimate interests to be responsive to you and your funder, and to ensure the proper functioning of our products and organisation, we use your information to:

 - improve the website and mobile application and to ensure our content is presented in the most effective manner for you and your device;